fabianlee/flask-oidc-python-tests/resource-server/README.md

-# flask-oidc-python-tests/client-app
+# flask-oidc-python-tests/resource-server

-Python Flask web app that serves as the "Client Application" entity in an OAuth2 Authorization Code flow.
+Python Flask web app that serves as the "Resource Server" entity in an OAuth2 Authorization Code flow.

-It orchestrates authentication with the ADFS server, and receives a callback which provides the ID and Access Token that can then be used for authentication to a microservice.
+It exposes a protected microservice at ":8081/api" that accepts an OAuth2 Access Token for authorization.

 blog: